5 FAQs About Drywall Repair or Replacement

 Drywall is a very handy material.
 Inexpensive, lightweight, and easy to use, it's revolutionized the home building and remodeling industry.
 However, drywall (also called Sheetrock, Gyproc, or plasterboard) is not the toughest substance known to humankind.
 It's prone to scratches, dents, cracks, holes, and water damage.
 In other cases, you may have to cut out part of the drywall to access your home's electrical wiring or insulation.
 The good news is that as a rule, none of these problems is overly complicated to fix.
 Find out more about drywall repair via the following 5 FAQs.

 1. Q. Is it better to repair drywall as a DIY project or hire someone to do it?

 A. If you already have all the necessary tools on hand and you are an enthusiastic DIYer, you could certainly take on the repair yourself.
-On the other hand, you may prefer to save time and hassle by turning the job over to a reliable handyman who has experience in the field of drywall repair.
+On the other hand, you may prefer to save time and hassle by turning the job over to a nearby drywall contractor

 2. Q. What tools and supplies will I need to tackle the repair work myself?